 The ECCS initiative began officially on July 1, 2003, with a grant from the Health Resources and Services Administration, Maternal and Child Health Bureau.
-As part of the project, The Indiana State Department of Health convened a group of Core Partners including representatives from several state and local agencies and individuals representing service organizations and families.
-The Core Partners serve as the steering committee for the ECCS project.
-The Core Partners meet quarterly and are charged with educating their organizations on the guiding principles of the ECCS initiative, sharing agency initiatives that impact children ages birth to 5, and establishing protocols to support communication across agencies and initiatives.
+As part of the project, The Indiana State Department of Health convened a group of core partners including representatives from several state and local agencies and individuals representing service organizations and families.
+The core partners meet quarterly and are charged with educating their organizations on the guiding principles of the ECCS initiative, sharing agency initiatives that impact children ages birth to 5, and establishing protocols to support communication across agencies and initiatives.